Požega, Croatia: Sports and recreation

 Internationally, the most important sporting event in Požega is the annual international judo tournament held in October, organized by the local Judokan judo club.

 Among other significant sporting events in Požega, in May there is a motocross race as a part of the Croatian championship, in June there is car race held on Glavica race track, and in September there is a basketball tournament.

 The sports hall Grabrik, the Orljava river and the surrounding hills are the major sports and recreational areas of Požega.
 Angling opportunities are provided on the Orljava and Veličanka rivers, and there is also small game hunting in the lowlands and high game in the nearby hills.
 Traditional Slavonian specialities and wines are offered throughout the region.

+The local chapter of the HPS is HPD "Sokolovac", which had 106 members in 1936 under the Julije Strepački presidency.
+Membership fell to 97 in 1937, and to 96 in 1938 under the Antun Mihelčić presidency.

 On 17 May 2013 the first ever professional boxing event was held in Grabrik sports hall with Mark de Mori fighting Adnan Buharalija for the WBU Heavyweight World title. de Mori, whose wife Milijana Vojnovic is from Pozega, won the bout in the 5th round when Buharalija retired in his corner.
 The event was promoted by Pozegans Nail Mahmutović and Tomislav Jakobovic.

+The NK Slavonija Požega is the major football club who play in the third tier of the Croatian football pyramid.